Is flavor discrete?: Bottom-up: data and hints

 The approximate TBM can be presented as

 where $\sin^2\theta_{12} = 1/3$.
 For the observed values of matrix elements we used the central values from the NuFIT v6.0 \cite{Esteban:2024eli}.
 According to (\ref{tbmmat}) the relative deviations of the matrix elements from TBM values range from 1$\%$ to 13 $\%$ and do not show clear systematics.
-TBM with the CKM size corrections: $U_{TBM}^{appr} = V_{CKM} U_{TBM}$ (QLC) requires much smaller corrections.
+The TBM with the CKM ``dressing'': $U_{TBM}^{appr} = V_{CKM}^\dagger U_{TBM}$ (which is basis of of the Quark- Lepton Complementarity, QLC) requires much smaller corrections.

 Exact TBM provides clear signature of symmetry.
-In fact, the underlying symmetry was derived starting from the TBM form \cite{Lam:2008rs} (see Fig.1): 1) mass matrices of charged leptons and neutrinos were constructed which give the TBM, 2) transformations that left invariant the matrices were found, 3) covering groups for these transformations are identified.
+In fact, the underlying symmetry was derived starting from the TBM form of mixing \cite{Lam:2008rs} (see Fig.1): 1) mass matrices of charged leptons and neutrinos were constructed which lead to the TBM, 2) transformations that leave invariant the matrices were found, 3) covering groups for these transformations are identified.
 It turns out that generators of these transformations coincide with the generators of $S_4$, or $A_4 \times Z_2$.
 There is no clear relationship of mixing with masses (mass ratios).

-There were two key elements in realization of this symmetry building.
+There are two key elements in realization of this symmetry building.

 {\it I. Decoupling of lepton (in particular neutrino) masses from mixing.}

 (i) Certain relations between elements of the neutrino mass matrix in the flavor basis fix mixing.
 In particular, the equalities $m_{\mu\mu} = m_{\tau\tau}$, $m_{e\mu} = - m_{e\tau}$, $m_{ee} + m_{e\mu} = m_{\mu\mu} + m_{\mu\tau}$ produce the TBM mixing independently of values of these elements.